glennlum/REST-APIs-with-Flask-and-Python/README.md

 REST API projects with Flask and Python

 # Project 1
-The code includes a simple API interaction in Python
+The code includes a simple API interaction in Python.

+# Project 2
+The code includes a simple Flask API that is deployed with Docker.